apache/maven-site/content/markdown/project-roles.md

 and make themselves visible, but every community needs its lurkers, so if you are a lurker sulking about on the fringes of the Apache Maven project, know that you are a valued member of our community.
-If you ever feel the need to change your role we will welcome you with open arms… (and if we don't welcome you with open arms, please advise the [Project management committee][3] who are responsible for ensuring that the community is a healthy
+If you ever feel the need to change your role, we will welcome you with open arms… (and if we don't welcome you with open arms, please advise the [Project management committee][3] who are responsible for ensuring that the community is a healthy